The first thing you need to know about Harry is that despite his difficult start to life, he’s such a happy little soul.

 Since then Harry has been diagnosed with spastic quadriplegic cerebral palsy; this basically means that he has stiffness in all four limbs because his brain isn’t sending the correct messages to his muscles.
 He never met any of his milestones physically, and is cognitively around the age of a three month old.
 Harry is registered blind, can not swallow properly (resulting in him being tube fed and having breathing difficulties) and has to sleep with an oxygen tank.

 For Harry this means that he is unable to use any of his limbs to form any purposeful movements.
 He is unable to hold his head up properly and the poor tone in his stomach and throat means that he has severe reflux problems and breathing difficulties.
 Despite all of these things though Harry is a little smiler, he loves cuddles, music and tickles.
-As a family we are still coming to terms with our new reality and learning to adapt to make sure that we our children the most fulfilling childhood that they can have, it may not be what we imagined but day by day we are growing stronger and more resilient.
+As a family we are learning to adapt, use our experiences to make changes to support families like ours and as the years go by we are growing stronger and more resilient.